Experience and enjoy excellent real ale and much more at

 The Farriers Arms pub was the location of the first branch meeting of CAMRA anywhere in the UK.
 The meeting was of what was then called the Hertfordshire branch of the Campaign for Real Ale and it took place on 30th November 1972.
 CAMRA subsequently grew into one of Europe’s biggest and most successful consumer organisations, with branches all over the UK and a membership base in six figures.

 Some years ago, a blue plaque was erected to commemorate this moment in history, but it is now suffering from wear and tear.
-So local CAMRA members have raised money for a new plaque, and this will be unveiled in a special celebration – at which we expect to welcome some of those CAMRA activists from the early days of the Campaign, more than five decades ago.
+So local CAMRA members have raised money for a new plaque, and this will has been unveiled in a special celebration – where we welcomed some of those CAMRA activists from the early days of the Campaign, more than five decades ago.